roadracer/wps/README.md

 You can follow any order to translate KSO/WPS.
 But we strongly recommend that you can translate wpsresource.ts, wppresource.ts, etresource.ts first.
-Because, the strings in there files will be shown to user at first time.
+Because, the strings in these files will be shown to user at first time.

 Once you translated some strings, you can save and run